Skip navigation

 by Randall CraigFiled in: Blog, CRM, Make It Happen Tipsheet, Strategy, ViewpointTagged as: ,

 Unless you are a turtle, you know that “the cloud” is not referring to weather, but to deploying tech online.
-And if you believe the ad copy, just about any problem can be solved merely by “putting it on the cloud”.
-Can this really be true?
-Is the hype even close to reality?
+It turns out that the ad copy from several years ago was true: just about any problem can be solved merely by “putting it on the cloud”.

 The cloud is actually quite simple: it is variously the on-demand storage, and on-demand processing power of applications that “live” on the internet, instead of in corporate server rooms.